The Android Platform Security Model (2023): Implementation

 \subsubsection{The Platform}

-While the platform, like the developer, consents via code signing, the goals are quite different: the platform acts to ensure that the system functions as intended.
-This includes enforcing regulatory or contractual requirements (e.g.\ communication in cell-based networks) as well as taking an opinionated stance on what kinds of behaviors are acceptable (e.g.\ mitigating apps from applying deceptive behavior towards users).
-Platform consent is enforced via Verified Boot (see below for details) protecting the system images from modification, internal compartmentalization and isolation between components, as well as platform applications using the platform signing key and associated permissions, much like applications.
+While the platform, like the developer, authorizes via code signing, the goals are quite different: the platform acts to ensure that the system functions as intended.
+This includes enforcing regulatory or contractual requirements (e.g.\ communication in cellular networks) as well as taking an opinionated stance on what kinds of behaviors are acceptable (e.g.\ mitigating apps from applying deceptive behavior towards users).
+Platform authorization is enforced via Verified Boot (see below for details) protecting the system images from modification, internal compartmentalization and isolation between components, as well as platform applications using the platform signing key and associated permissions, much like applications.

-\begin{leftbar} \paragraph{Note on the platform as a party:} Depending on how the involved stakeholders (parties for consent) and enforcing mechanisms are designated, either an inherent or an apparent asymmetry of power to consent may arise:
+\begin{leftbar} \paragraph{Note on the platform as a party:} Depending on how the involved stakeholders (i.e., parties for authorization) and enforcing mechanisms are designated, either an inherent or an apparent asymmetry of power to authorize may arise:

-(a) If the Android ``platform'' is seen as a single entity (composed of hardware, firmware, OS kernel, system services, libraries, and app runtime), then it may be considered omniscient in the sense of having access to and effectively controlling all data and processes on the system.
-Under this point of view, the conflict of interest between being one party of consent and simultaneously being the enforcing agent gives the platform overreaching power over all other parties.
+(a) If the Android ``platform'' is seen as a single entity, composed of hardware, firmware, OS kernel, system services, libraries, and app runtime, then it may be considered omniscient in the sense of having access to and effectively controlling all data and processes on the system.
+Under this point of view, the conflict of interest between being one party of authorization and simultaneously being the enforcing agent gives the platform overreaching power over all other parties.